flarum/docs/guide/profile.md

 ![SS - Posts section](687474703a2f2f692e696d6775722e636f6d2f42756538425a312e706e67.png)

 ### Discussions
-The Discussions tab will allow you to see what discussions you are currently participating in, or have started.
+The Discussions tab will allow you to see what discussions you have started.
 The order they appear in is the same as **Posts**, the most recent at the top.

 You can see how this looks in the screenshot below: